There are a bewildering number of different ways you can work with your body, and it can be very difficult to know where to start!

 The good news is that maintaining a healthy body can be really simple, enjoyable, and quick.
 Most of the confusion comes from fitness gurus and companies competing to sell you their equipment, nutrition supplement, or method.
 The key is to aim for health and longevity as a life-long practice, not a quick fix.

 I offer advice and demonstrations on how to set up practices and habits that nourish your body.

-I mainly use body-weight exercises because I find them to be lots of fun, and they provide functional strength that translates into the normal day-to-day movements.
-These exercises can involve no equipment (push ups, squats etc.) or basic equipment (climing ropes, gym rings, pull up bar, dip bar) Body-weight exercises are also very scalable.
-You can start with very easy versions, and work up towards very challenging exercises that require some serious strength.
+I mainly use body-weight exercises because I find them to be lots of fun and they provide functional strength that translates into the normal day-to-day movements.
+These exercises can involve no equipment (push ups, squats etc.) or basic equipment (climing ropes, gym rings, pull up bar) Body-weight exercises are also very scalable.
+You can start with very easy versions, and work up towards extremely challenging exercises that require some serious strength.